 - Verify a few more times to determine the occurrence of defect.
 Do not trust and report further on the basis of one single time occurrence of the issue.

 - Testing with patience is the key factor as this might and will take a lot of time

 - Even when you are performing exploratory testing, make sure you are aware of all the configurations as well as system set-ups.

 - It is good to use your creativity to explore the application in different ways and try some uncommon scenarios.
-Even in this case it is advisable to follow logical sequences rather than performing random steps.
+Even in this case, it is advisable to follow logical sequences rather than performing random steps.

 - Once an issue is observed, it is always a good practice to verify the same issue on different browsers/operating systems combinations, different devices (supported).
-This helps in determining whether the issue is system or browser specific/ device specific.
+This helps in determining whether the issue is a system or browser specific/ device specific.

 - Keep yourself updated with new trends and forums about different types of issues and their occurrences.
-These help in differentiating system specific, browser specific, product specific, external issues, etc.
+These help in a differentiating system specific, browser specific, product specific, external issues, etc.